MeVisLab/examples/mevislab.github.io/content/tutorials/dataobjects/contours/contourexample7.md

 The *csoFinished* function again needs all existing contours.
 We walk through each CSO in the list and remove it from all groups.
 As we do not know which CSO has been changed from the notification, we evaluate the area of each CSO and add them to the correct list again.

-The function *getAreaThreshold* returns the current value of our parameter field *areaThreshold*.
+The function *getAreaThreshold* returns the current value of our parameter field <field>areaThreshold</field>.

 Now, we can call our functions in the *initCSOList* function and test our module.